3 Maine Towns Make Top 20 List of Best New England Weekend Getaways

-It seems like Bar Harbor has made it onto every list imaginable in 2022.
-From being named one of the best small towns in America, to one of the best beer towns in America, and now one of the great weekend escapes.
+It seems like Bar Harbor has made it onto every list imaginable recently.
+It's been named one of the best small towns in America, one of the best beer towns in America, and now one of the great weekend escapes.
 Travel and Leisure highlights Bar Harbor's proximity to Acadia National Park's vast hiking trails and picturesque scenery as a reason why it's a great place to visit for the weekend.

 Camden has long been a touristy hotspot, with excursions and adventures in town as well as surrounding areas.
-Camden in the winter is just as quaint, with the Camden Snow Bowl providing some activities, and a handful of antique shops and restaurants still buzzing with energy.
-In the warmer months, Camden boasts plenty of gorgeous bed and breakfasts, as well as plenty of history for you to discover.
+Camden is just as quaint in the winter, with the Camden Snow Bowl providing some activities and a handful of antique shops and restaurants still buzzing with energy.
+In the warmer months, Camden boasts plenty of gorgeous bed and breakfasts, as well as lots of history for you to discover.

 3 More Towns That Travel and Leisure Missed